plumvillage/newsletter/src/2024/en/articles/interview-with-the-daffodil-family.md

 I only saw Thay once in his physical form on my very first retreat.
 I’ve learned so much about the practice from the Sangha.
 I really feel the sangha is his continuation and that I would not have learned so much or be here without all the brothers and sisters practising and guiding me and all the love and support I receive.

 Unfortunately, my parents are not supportive of me ordaining, and I know it is going to be difficult for them.
-I practise being patient.
+I practice being patient.
 After listening deeply to myself it became clear that I would regret not having at least tried to be a nun.
 I was very happy at the ordination.
 It felt like a relief.

 {% image "article2024/Done-Daffodil family/Br.Nhất Vân_e.jpg" %}